Rotary Peace Fellowship

-Eligibility requirements: The Rotary Peace Fellowship is designed for professionals with work experience in international relations or peace and conflict prevention and resolution.
-Our fellows are committed to community and international service and the pursuit of peace.
+- Professionals with work experience in international relations or peace and conflict prevention and resolution.

 - Proficiency in English; proficiency in a second language is strongly recommended

-Master's degree: We offer master’s degree fellowships at premier universities in fields related to peace and conflict resolution and prevention.
-Programs last 15–24 months and require a practical internship of 2–3 months during the academic break.
-Each year we award up to 50 master’s fellowships from these institutions:
+Master's degree: An opportunity for master's degree fellowships at premier universities in fields related to peace and conflict resolution and prevention.
+Programs last 15-24 months and require a practical internship of 2-3 months during the academic break.
+Each year we award up to 50 master's fellowships from these institutions: